ElektraInitiative/libelektra/src/plugins/toml/README.md

 # TOML specific structures
 TOML specific structures are represented by the metakey `tomltype` on a certain key.
-It will be set, when the TOML plugin reads a TOML structure from a file.
-Additionally, this metakey can be set by user, if they want a certain TOML structure to be written.
+It will be set when the TOML plugin reads a TOML structure from a file.
+Additionally, this metakey can be set by the user, if they want a certain TOML structure to be written.
-No inference of this metakey is done on writing, it must either be read from a file or be set explicitly by the user.
+No automatic inference of this metakey is done on writing.

 ## Simple Tables
-TOML's simple tables are represented with a `tomltype` metakey of value `simpletable`.
+TOML's simple tables are represented by setting the `tomltype` metakey to `simpletable`.
 Example
 ```
 # Mount TOML file